 - A driver who causes an accident because of carelessly texting and driving.

-- A store that fails to clean up spilled food on its floor.
+- A store that fails to clean up spilled food or liquid on its floor.

 In every negligence case, an injured person must prove that the defendant owed him or her a duty of care and that the defendant breached this duty.
 Other essential elements of a claim include showing that the defendant’s breach caused the accident and that the victim suffered compensable damages as a result.

 If you’ve been hurt in an accident that was not your fault, you deserve compensation.
 Recovering from injuries can be stressful enough without the financial burdens that they often impose.
-At Frankl & Kominsky, our accident attorneys have proudly represented many clients in Fort Lauderdale and across South Florida.
+At Frankl & Kominsky, our accident attorneys have proudly represented many clients across South Florida.
 Our professionalism and legal knowledge have earned the trust of many clients over the years.
 We are passionate about our role as your legal advocate and treat our clients with the utmost respect and compassion.
-To learn more, contact us online or call us toll-free at 1-855-800-8000.
+To learn more, contact us online or call us toll-free at (561) 354-6184.
 We speak Spanish and Creole.